Ready to explore Vernooy Kill State Forest? Here's everything you need to know before you go!

 Regional Context

-Vernooy Kill State Forest sits within the broader Catskill Park Blue Line, connecting to an extensive network of protected lands including Sundown Wild Forest.
+Vernooy Kill State Forest sits immediately outside the Catskill Park Blue Line boundary and directly abuts Sundown Wild Forest.
 This positioning makes it an excellent base for exploring Ulster County's outdoor recreation opportunities, whether you're visiting from New York City or Albany.

 The forest's location provides access to additional hiking opportunities in the surrounding area.
-Lippman Park near Wawarsing and Rochester offers complementary recreational activities for those planning extended stays in the region.
-The Long Path, a major hiking trail that extends through Denning, passes through this area, making Vernooy Kill State Forest a valuable stop for long-distance hikers.
+Nearby trails including Lundy Road Trail and other routes provide complementary recreational activities for those planning extended stays in the region.

 Planning Your Visit